The other day I lost my temper.

 Under law, the best of us is justly charged guilty of sin.
-But under grace, the worst of us is charged righteous on account of Jesus (2 Cor 5:21).
+But under grace, the worst of us is charged righteous on account of Jesus (see 2 Cor 5:21).

 That feeling is a symptom of unbelief in the goodness of God.
 Don’t let that feeling run around like a rat in the attic.
 Deal with it.
 Take that feeling and make it bow to the obedience of Christ.

 He has forgiven you all your sins: Christ has utterly wiped out the damning evidence of broken laws and commandments which always hung over our heads, and has completely annulled it by nailing it over his own head on the cross.
-(Col 2:13-14, Phillips)
+(Colossians 2:13-14, Phillips)

 Under the law, there was a long list of charges against you.
 “You’re a lazy Christian, a lousy parent, and a poor excuse for a human being.”

 Guilt from the Bible?

-Many Christians battle with guilt because they’ve not fully grasped the finished work of the cross.
+Many Christians battle with guilt because they have not fully grasped the finished work of the cross.
 They’re filtering life through the obsolete lens of the rule-keeping covenant.